vmware/splinterdb/docs/docker.md

 $ docker run -it --rm projects.registry.vmware.com/splinterdb/splinterdb /bin/bash
 ```

-The container includes:
+The container image includes:
-- runtime dependencies for SplinterDB, including `libaio` and `libxxhash`
+- Runtime dependencies for SplinterDB, including `libaio` and `libxxhash`
-- the SplinterDB static and shared libraries: `/usr/local/lib/libsplinterdb.{a,so}`
+- SplinterDB static and shared libraries: `/usr/local/lib/libsplinterdb.{a,so}`
-- header files for SplinterDB's public API: `/usr/local/include/splinterdb/`
+- Header files for SplinterDB's public API: `/usr/local/include/splinterdb/`
-- some pre-built test binaries and test scripts: `/splinterdb/bin/...` and `/splinterdb/test.sh`
+- Some pre-built test binaries and test scripts: `/splinterdb/bin/...` and `/splinterdb/test.sh`

 > Note: the `splinterdb` image does not include tools to build SplinterDB itself
 from source.
-[See above](#building-splinterdb-in-docker) for that.
+[See above](#building-splinterdb-from-source-in-a-docker-container) for that.

-Docker-based development is beyond the scope of this doc, but consider
-using bind mounts to access source code on your host OS:
+Consider using bind mounts to access your application source code from your host OS:
 ```shell
 $ docker run -it --rm \
     --mount type=bind,source="$PWD/my-app-src",target=/my-app-src \